Select Page

 Living with Klinefelter Syndrome: Part 9

 I’m not trying to gloat about everything I have accomplished since my 1996 diagnosis of this rarely heard-of and somewhat difficult-to-diagnose condition.
-I jumped in feet first after diagnosis, partially because I needed support; but mainly because I wanted to help others.
+I jumped in feet first after diagnosis, partially because I needed support, but mainly because I wanted to help others.
 It was essential to give back so no one would have to wait 25 years or longer to receive a diagnosis.

 I have done for the community because I’ve wanted to help as many people as possible.
-Upon being diagnosed and learning about Klinefelter Syndrome, I wanted the younger generation not to go through a lifetime of concerns, misdiagnoses, or wondering, why me?
+Upon being diagnosed and learning about Klinefelter Syndrome, I wanted the younger generation not to go through a lifetime of concerns, misdiagnoses, or wondering, Why me?
 I’m glad a strong group of people in this community is interested in helping raise awareness and take the message around the globe.
 I’ve had times when I felt a little burnt out over the years with getting and staying involved.
-Over the past two years, I have had a newfound spirit and energy to work even harder to continue helping and giving of myself to the organizations and the people who need us.
-I’m still balancing my life with work, spending quality time with my dog, Klinefelter volunteer work, dating and traveling, and completing my book.

 I expect parents and adults with Klinefelter Syndrome or just XXY are initially looking for compassion and empathy.
-Both of those things were not given to me by my physician just after my diagnosis.
+Neither of those things was given to me by my physician just after my diagnosis.
 I expect they are looking for confirmation.
 The parents receiving a prenatal diagnosis will try to decide if they should abort their pregnancy.
 Even in 2019, the abortion rate for parents finding out prenatally is way higher than it should be.
 It doesn’t need to be and shouldn’t be this way.

 If one is diagnosed before puberty, Klinefelter Syndrome, or just XXY, may never develop the symptoms that Dr. Klinefelter identified as a part of the syndrome.
 We may simply be XXY or some variation of that.
 Klinefelter Syndrome isn’t something that should be considered a dreaded condition.
 Look at some of the positives of my life within “my story.”
 I urge the parents to read this and decide what to do with their unborn son to get the correct facts and information before making that crucial decision.
-Honestly, my answer is the same in 2019 as in 1998.
+Honestly, my answer remains the same in 2019 as it was in 1998.
 I believe that aborting a baby, being born XXY, is wrong.
 There are far worse conditions out there when deciding to abort could be right; fortunately, Klinefelter Syndrome or XXY is a manageable condition.

 I am here, willing to talk to anyone, both one-on-one and in a group situation, about Klinefelter Syndrome and my life living with it.
 I will talk to you via email, telephone, or in person.
 As you can see, I am not shy about having this condition.
 I was born with it.
 I’m not ashamed that I have this condition.
 Instead, I thrive on it!
 I wouldn’t be the person I am today without receiving this diagnosis.
 Although I was diagnosed later in life, I’ve lived a great and successful life and will continue to do so.

 I have had most of the symptoms at one time in my life and have gotten through and done very well.
 I’ve done what I needed to do to succeed.
 I never wanted help after high school because I believed I could succeed independently.
 Figuring out my compensation strategies has made a difference in my life.
-I have survived and made my life successful by giving back and helping others with this condition.My dog Berry and I
+I have survived and made my life successful by giving back and helping others with this condition.

 Please feel free to contact me at the following email address: sschwarz13@gmail.com.
 I will be back in touch with you as quickly as possible, and we can arrange a time to talk on the phone or, if we are close enough, arrange an in-person meeting.